SatyamJ/Chirrrup/README.md

 ## Notes

-I'm still confused with infinite scroll
+- I'm still confused with infinite scroll
-Remember steps for creating an API client was difficult to me
+- Remembering steps for creating an API client was difficult to me

 ## License